Our laboratory has published the following reviews on epigenetic regulation mediated by histone marks:

 Sun, X-J., Wang, Z., Wang, L., Jiang, Y., Chen, W-Y., Melnick, A., Patel, D. J., Nimer, S. D. & Roeder, R. G. (2013).
 A stable transcription factor complex nucleated by dimeric AML1-ETO controls leukemogenesis.
 Nature 500, 93-97.

 Mechanisms that Regulate the DNA Damage Response

-In a collaborative project championed by Andrew Xiao in the David Allis laboratory, a new regulatory mechanism has been identified that is mediated by WSTF (Williams-Beuren syndrome transcription factor), a component of the WICH complex (WSTF-ISWI ATP-dependent chromatin-remodeling complex).
+In a collaborative project championed by the David Allis laboratory (Rockefeller University), a new regulatory mechanism has been identified that is mediated by WSTF (Williams-Beuren syndrome transcription factor), a component of the WICH complex (WSTF-ISWI ATP-dependent chromatin-remodeling complex).
 The results show that WSTF phosphorylates Tyr 142 of H2A.X, and that WSTF activity have an important role in regulating several events that are critical for the DNA damage response.